The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Good Defined

-1. Right to Exist: Good posits that all intelligent beings have basic binding rights — “creature rights”, [49] if you will.
-Since each living thing exists, one must respect their existence.
-[50] These rights apply to all regardless of morality, ideology, creed, religion, social class, or intellectual capability.
+1. Right to Exist: Good posits that all intelligent beings have basic binding rights — “creature rights,”[48] if you will.
+Because every living being possesses existence, it ought to be accorded respect by others.[49]
+These rights apply to all regardless of morality, ideology, creed, religion, social class, or intellectual capability.
 No living being surrenders its right to exist — even those who oppose Good, the followers of Evil.
-Specifically, this means extending mercy to all creatures, when applicable, along with not depriving them of basic needs, such as food, shelter, and property.
-Good types possess the qualities of empathy, benevolence, and trustworthiness.
-[51] They are especially concerned with protecting the weak and innocent.
+Specifically, this entails extending mercy to all creatures when appropriate and refraining from depriving them of basic needs such as food, shelter, and property.
+Good types possess the qualities of empathy, benevolence, and trustworthiness.[50]
+They are especially concerned with protecting the weak and innocent.
 Ideally, Good judges others by their actions, not by their affiliation to a particular group or alignment.

 While Good prefers to solve problems peacefully, this right does not equate to pacifism.
 Neither does it compel one to tolerate evil acts or behaviors.
 Good always defends itself against predations, especially from Evil.
 They seek to dampen or negate its harmful effects through conversion or containment, resorting to violence only when all else fails.
-However, there are some exceptions that mitigate or nullify this right.
-A Good character needn’t extend mercy to creatures who present a clear and immediate danger to others, especially those with high Hit Dice.
-[52] [53] Examples include red dragons, wyverns, and frost giants.
-This includes all Evil beings native to the Outer Planes, such as demons and devils, as they are powerful agents who oppose Good.
+However, some exceptions mitigate or nullify this right.
+A Good character needn’t extend mercy to creatures who present a clear and immediate danger to others, especially those with high Hit Dice.[51]
+[52] Examples include red dragons, wyverns, and fire giants.
+This includes all Evil-aligned beings native to the Outer Planes — such as demons and devils — who serve as powerful agents in opposition to Good.
 This right also does not apply to aligned undead or mindless creatures, such as constructs.
 (See “Measuring Alignment” below for additional details.)

-However, the right to freedom is somewhat “relative”.
-[54] The boundaries of what denotes the oppression of others often lies in a gray area.
+However, the right to freedom is somewhat “relative.”[53]
+The boundaries of what denotes the oppression of others often lie in a gray area.
 Society can strip a criminal of their freedom if the imprisonment is morally justified.
-Hypothetically, many compulsory acts, such as paying taxes or military conscription, could count as violations of the right of self-determination.
-However, such philosophical arguments go beyond what this right intends.
+Hypothetically, many compulsory acts—such as paying taxes or mandatory military service—could be construed as violations of the right to self-determination.
+However, such philosophical arguments extend beyond the intended scope of this right.

-3. Freedom from Suffering: Good creatures should avoid inflicting undue cruelty and suffering.
-[55] While both are undesirable, they are not completely unavoidable as they exist as part of the natural order of things.
-What is important, however, is the intention of the act, as deliberate actions of this nature are Evil.
-One’s actions should always try to abridge cruelty and suffering, not increase it.
+3. Freedom from Suffering: Good creatures should avoid inflicting undue cruelty and suffering.[54]
+While both cruelty and suffering are undesirable, they are not entirely avoidable, as they form part of the natural order.
+What is ethically significant, however, is the intention behind the act, since deliberate actions of this nature are considered Evil.
+One's actions should always seek to minimize cruelty and suffering, not exacerbate them.
 Once again, this stricture applies to all living beings regardless of their moral leanings.
 For example, a Good-aligned society sentences an Evil criminal to death for their crimes.
 The criminal’s death should be swift and relatively painless to reduce suffering.
 In this way, their death does not violate this principle.

 Evil Defined

 1. Denial of Existence: Extreme selfishness marks the character of Evil types.
-They care nothing of the rights or welfare of others, and even deny the existence of such “rights”.
+They care nothing for the rights or welfare of others, and even deny the existence of such “rights.”
 The lives of others are expendable and meaningless.
-Only one’s self possesses the right to exist.
+Only one possesses the right to exist.
 Their creed is: “I do not care how this affects others, so long as I get what I want.”
-Ideals, such as life, mercy, compassion, and charity, represent weaknesses which impede their own egocentric desires.
-[57] Evil always seeks to justify their heinous actions by distorting and obfuscating the truth of their nature.
+Ideals, such as life, mercy, compassion, and charity, represent weaknesses that impede their own egocentric desires.[56]
+Evil always seeks to justify its heinous actions by distorting and obfuscating the truth of its nature.

 LAWFUL & CHAOTIC — THE AXIS OF IDEOLOGY

 The opposing forces of Lawful and Chaotic form the second major axis of alignment.
 While Good and Evil concern themselves with matters of personal morality, Lawful and Chaotic focus on the transpersonal social order of aligned creatures.
-This axis of ideology [62] concerns itself with the organization of individuals and groups, along with personal and societal needs.
+This axis of ideology[61] concerns itself with the organization of individuals and groups, along with personal and societal needs.
 Because of this, many players find these ideas more difficult to understand than the morality of Good and Evil.
 The ordered nature of the group (Lawful) is forever at odds with the opposing force of individual freedom (Chaotic).
-Unlike morality, neither Lawful or Chaotic has a judgment value attached to them.
-Neither are superior to the other, as they simply represent different modes of expression.
+Unlike morality, neither Lawful nor Chaotic has a judgment value attached to it.
+Neither is superior to the other, as they only represent different modes of expression.

 Lawful Defined

 Lawful represents collective order.
-The strength and wisdom of the individual is minuscule compared to that of the group.
-Powerful civilizations rise from societies that have clearly-defined and stable frameworks.
+The strength and wisdom of the individual are minuscule compared to that of the group.
+Powerful civilizations rise from societies that have clearly defined and stable frameworks.
 Each individual sacrifices some of their personal liberties to form a stronger union.
-Unchecked freedoms erode the foundations of society which then falls prey to the ravages of Chaos.
-Lawfuls value tradition, precedence, and loyalty over innovation, novelty, and fickleness.
-Structure, discipline, regimentation, and conformity are the order of the day.
-Lawful types obediently follow the rules and regulations set by their group.
-When decision-making, individuals defer to those of higher station or rank.
-They almost always see through any project they start to its completion.
-Lawful does not imply absolute selflessness of the individual, as self-interest is common to all alignments.
-[63] Lawfuls keep their word, when given, so long as they have the authority to do so, and does not conflict with their ethos.
+Unchecked personal freedoms can erode the foundations of society, leaving it vulnerable to the destabilizing effects of Chaos.
+Individuals aligned with Law value tradition, precedent, and loyalty over innovation, novelty, and inconsistency.
+Structure, discipline, regimentation, and conformity are central to their worldview.
+Lawful individuals adhere to the rules and regulations established by their social group or governing body.
+In decision-making, they typically defer to those of higher rank or authority.
+Once they begin a task or project, they are strongly inclined to see it through to completion.
+Lawful does not imply absolute selflessness of the individual, as self-interest is common to all alignments.[62]
+Lawfuls keep their word when given, so long as they have the authority to do so, and it does not conflict with their ethos.
 As an ideology, Lawful is distinctly impersonal in nature.

 Chaotic Defined

-As the inverse and antithesis of Lawful, Chaotic values personal freedom and mutability more than hierarchies and order.
-The rigid rules of Lawful only stifle liberty, independence, and innovation.
+As the inverse and antithesis of Lawful, Chaotic values personal freedom and mutability over hierarchies and order.
+Rigid rules only stifle liberty, independence, and innovation.
 A person’s worth depends on their personal merit and deeds, not their station in life.
 Chaotic types respect direct and spontaneous action by individuals over deliberation and deference to authority and tradition.

 Immediacy of thought and action characterizes Chaotic types.
 They prefer to take matters into their own hands, reacting first and thinking about the consequences later.
 They organize quickly to tackle problems, but lack the discipline for extended engagements.
 Unsurprisingly, their alliances only last for a short time.
-Because of their changing attitudes and interests, Chaotics get easily distracted, moving from one task to another.
+Due to their shifting attitudes and interests, individuals aligned with Chaos are easily distracted and tend to move quickly from one task to another.

 Chaotic societies have little organized government and few social distinctions.
-The will of ordinary citizens endow their leaders with authority, never by requirement or tradition.
-[65] Chaotics serve others out of fear, respect, necessity, or any combination thereof.
-Leaders are often the strongest and/or most charismatic individuals of the group, though control only extends as far as their sphere of power.
-[66] A leader’s power derives from their reputation, wealth, charisma, fighting ability, and other such factors.
-Removing a Chaotic leader causes the group to collapse, or creates a power vacuum for another leader to step into.
+The will of ordinary citizens endows their leaders with authority, never by requirement or tradition.[64]
+Chaotics serve others out of fear, respect, necessity, or any combination thereof.
+Leaders are often the strongest or most charismatic individuals within the group; however, their authority typically extends only as far as their personal sphere of influence.[65]
+A leader’s power derives from their reputation, wealth, charisma, fighting ability, and other such factors.
+Removing a Chaotic leader causes the group to collapse or creates a power vacuum for another leader to step into.
 Once a new leader emerges, they often replace the societal rules set by the previous leader.
 Chaotic groups have decentralized political power with few bureaucrats to oversee the implementation of laws.

 NEUTRALITY — THE EQUALIZING FULCRUM

-Neutrality asserts that all parts of the universe exist for a purpose.
-[67] It functions as the crux of the Good-Evil and Lawful-Chaotic binaries in the Cosmic Balance.
-While these opposing philosophies view the other side as an anathema, Neutrality, which incorporates aspects of all alignments, [68] balances these extremes.
-In this way, neither side fully dominates the other by disrupting the natural equilibrium of the universe.
-[69]
+Neutrality asserts that all parts of the universe exist for a purpose.[66]
+It functions as the crux of the Good-Evil and Lawful-Chaotic binaries in the Cosmic Balance.
+While these opposing philosophies view the other side as an anathema, Neutrality, which incorporates aspects of all alignments,[67] balances these extremes.
+In this way, neither side fully dominates the other, as doing so would disrupt the natural equilibrium of the universe.[68]

 Since Neutrality sees all alignments as valid, they can act in a Good, Evil, Lawful, or Chaotic manner occasionally without violating their alignment.
 The addition of a moral or ideological bent (i.e., Good, Evil, Lawful, Chaotic) to their alignment modifies a Neutral’s basic nature.
 However, its Neutral essence always remains the same.
 For example, Neutral Good types see no value in joining either side of the Lawful-Chaotic conflict, but actively oppose Evil.
 Lawful Neutrals do the same, only with an emphasis on the Lawful-Chaotic axis.